goutamsinghase/javascript-best-practices/README.md

 **JavaScript Programming Best Practices**

-This document&#39;s primary motivation is twofold:
+This document&#39;s primary motivation is two fold:

 1) code consistency and